Built-in Helm Chart¶

 protocol: TCP

-file.
-These will be added as annotations to the Pods, PVCs and
+annotations and labels to the Pods, PVCs and network policies.

 annotations: